anatawa12/AvatarOptimizer/.docs/content/docs/developers/component-api/index.md

 {{< hint info >}}

-Configuring component is only supported just after adding component.
+Configuring component is only supported just after adding component, and configuring already existing component on the GameObject is unsupported.
-It's unsupported to configure component that is already added to the GameObject.
 This is because some future functionality might be incompatible with the existing component configuration.

-In fact, the Remove Mesh in Box invert option added in 1.8.0 changes the meaning of box, therefore it's incompatible with tools intended only for 1.7 and earlier.
+For example, enabling the inversion option of `AAO Remove Mesh By Box` component, added in v1.8.0, changes the meaning of box, which makes it incompatible with tools intended only for v1.7 and earlier.

 {{< /hint >}}